-"NO CHAIN" An elegant four bedroom period town house with garage/workshop and garden.
+"NO CHAIN" An elegant four bedroom period town house with garage/workshop and garden, offering potential for cosmetic updating.

 Set back from the main roadside around half a mile from Matlock’s central shops and facilities, this traditional stone built town house provides quite spacious family accommodation.
-With accommodation across three floors plus a useful cellar.
-The house offers scope for general cosmetic updating and with the benefits of modern double glazing and gas fired central heating.
+With accommodation across three floors plus a useful cellar, the house is in need of general updating and enjoys the benefit of modern double glazing and gas fired central heating.
 There is the rare advantage of an attractive garden and decked terrace set above a garage workshop offering excellent storage and ancillary space.
 A closer inspection is recommended.

-Being conveniently located for the town’s amenities, the employment centre of County Hall is nearby as is well respected primary schooling.
+Being conveniently located for the town’s amenities, County Hall is nearby as is well respected primary schooling.
 Good road communications lead to the neighbouring towns of Chesterfield, Alfreton and Bakewell and to the delights of the surrounding Derbyshire Dales and Peak District countryside.

 A traditional four panelled door with glazed fan light, opens to an entrance vestibule with Minton tiled floor around a central mat well.
 A second door, with coloured leaded glass lights, leads to an entrance hall with built in storage cupboards, stairs leading off to the first floor and access to the remaining ground floor accommodation.